 To enjoy cold, pour over ice.

 To enjoy warm, heat in a small saucepan over medium-low for a few minutes.
 Stir often to prevent any sticking.
 Once steam begins to rise, remove from the heat and pour into your favourite mug!

 Making This Golden Milk Dairy-Free?
 Check Out These Homemade Plant-Based Milk Recipes

-If you tried this Vegan Peaches and Cream, let me know how it was by leaving a comment and/or a rating below!
+If you tried this Golden Milk recipe, let me know how it was by leaving a comment and/or a rating below!
 And make sure you're following along on, Pinterest, Instagram and Facebook for more wildly nutritious recipes!